Persistent World - DM Guide

 Levelling Up a PC as DM

 Each time you run a session at one of our events you receive the session XP, treasure points and gold you would have received if you had been playing in a session yourself.
 You may apply this benefit to any character you have in the persistent world.
 The benefit is relative to the PC it is being applied to not the session.
 So if you run a level 15 session and apply the benefit to a level 1 character they only get 100 gold, not 650.
-You can sign off on your own level rewards but you still need another DM to witness stat and hp upgrade rolls.
-Be sure to read the player guide before you jump into a game.
+You can log these sessions the same way as if you played in the game by picking one of your characters from My Characters

 Site design by Mark Chandler - © Toronto D&D 2022, All rights reserved.